19 cm: How Many Inches? A complete walkthrough to Metric-Imperial Conversions

 Q: Which system is better?

 - A: The metric system is generally considered more practical due to its decimal-based structure, which simplifies conversions.
-However, the imperial system remains in use in several countries due to its established infrastructure and ingrained cultural practices.
+On the flip side, the imperial system remains in use in several countries due to its established infrastructure and ingrained cultural practices.

 -